Garvit1000/nexus/README.md

 ### Self-Healing & Fallback Execution
 Nexus is built to gracefully handle failures at both the software and API level:
 1. **Auto-Failover LLM Routing**: If the primary AI model timeouts or hits a rate limit (429) during planning, Nexus instantly intercepts the exception and reroutes the generation request to the next available fallback model (e.g., OpenRouter → Groq).
-2. **Auto-Fix Commands**: If a terminal command fails, Nexus analyzes the `stderr`, asks the LLM to reflect and rewrite the command, and retries automatically.
+2. **Auto-Fix Commands**: If a terminal command fails (or triggers a timeout), Nexus automatically halts the Live UI, passes the `stderr/stdout` context to the LLM backend via a `reflect_and_fix` function, and asks the AI to act as a DevOps engineer to rewrite the command or install missing dependencies.
+The healed step is then safely retried.

 ### Smart Download Tracking
 - Monitors `~/Downloads` for new files